The Rewards of Volunteer Work

 First Lady Causes that Fed Volunteerism

 First ladies have always had their influence on the American people since the inception of the presidency.
 However, a few of them have run campaigns in modern times to improve or reverse a social trend negatively affecting American citizens.
 Nancy Reagan, for example, headed the "Just Say No" campaign against illicit drug use.
 Barbara Bush focused on literacy.
 Hilary Clinton inspired the rights of women to progress.
 Laura Busch, a librarian, promoted multicultural understanding of the Middle East through children's books.
-Today, Michelle Obama strives to educate the public and especially school children on nutrition and obesity in an effort to reverse the obesity epidemic plaguing the United States.
+Michelle Obama strove to educate the public and especially school children on nutrition and obesity in an effort to reverse the obesity epidemic plaguing the United States.

 Each and every one of these ladies and many of their predecessors had some kind of interest that inspired Americans to act.
 So, the concept of volunteer work is as much a part of democracy as the flag and the eagle.